 Following the philosophy that technology drives results, SGB has addressed the deployment of successful Jatropha projects with a fundamentally different approach.

 In 2007, SGB began developing a breeding and biotechnology platform based on a robust germplasm foundation.
 SGB currently possesses over 12,000 genotypes of Jatropha representing approximately 600 accession families.
-The accessions exhibit a considerable degree of phenotypic diversity including larger fruit clusters, larger fruit and seed size, oil content, variety in plant habit, disease resistance and insect tolerance.
+The accessions exhibit an amazing degree of phenotypic diversity including larger fruit clusters, larger fruit and seed size, oil content, variety in plant architecture, disease resistance and insect tolerance.

 SGB’s extensive genetic library is a key differentiator: rather than providing a single line or several lines of genetics, SGB can evaluate hundreds of pre-screened hybrids with a multitude of key plant attributes in the local growing conditions of its customers.
-This, coupled with locally-developed agronomic solutions and practices, provides far superior yields, as well as consistent performance under adverse growing conditions, driving increased productivity and profitability.
+This, coupled with the integration of SGB’s agronomic practices with locally-developed agronomic solutions, provides far superior yields, as well as consistent performance under adverse growing conditions, driving increased productivity and profitability.

 Germplasm is the foundation for any crop improvement program, and Jatropha is no different from any other economically viable crop today.
 A wealth of diversity allows breeders the ability to begin selecting and combining naturally occurring traits or characteristics that can push the species towards a growth habit that is beneficial to our human needs (artificial selection), thus modifying the species from the traits and trait combinations imposed by nature (natural selection).